S&M2

-S&M2 (stylized as S&M2) is a live album by American heavy metal band Metallica and the San Francisco Symphony.
+S&M2 (stylized as S&M2; an abbreviation of Symphony and Metallica 2) is a live album by American thrash metal band Metallica and the San Francisco Symphony.
 It is a follow-up to S&M, a live collaborative album released in 1999.
 The album was recorded during a live performance in San Francisco at the Chase Center in 2019.
 The performance was also filmed and released theatrically on October 9, 2019.

 Background and recording

 On April 21 and 22, 1999, Metallica, in collaboration with the San Francisco Symphony and Michael Kamen, recorded and filmed a concert at the Berkeley Community Theater.
 The performance was released as a film and a live album in November 1999.

 In March 2019, Metallica announced the S&M2 concert.
 The concert, which was similarly performed in collaboration with the San Francisco Symphony, was planned in celebration of the 20th anniversary of S&M. The concert was recorded and filmed at the Chase Center in San Francisco on September 6 and 8, 2019, with Edwin Outwater and Michael Tilson Thomas conducting the symphony orchestra.
 The concert also marked the grand opening of the Chase Center.
 Filming was directed by Wayne Isham, who also directed S&M.